 SOMEHOW I SURVIVED

-Every year except maybe the first one, I always saw someone die a major death.
-And it didn’t necessarily mean they were bad comics, it was more like it was the audience deciding “We’re gonna hate THIS one today,” and it could be someone well known and well liked in most circles, just not this one on this day.
-Among future big names that I saw struggle were Micky Flanagan, who for the past decade has regularly sold out the 20000-seat O2 Arena, and Marcus Brigstocke, a prominent name in comedy even back then, who only incurred the wrath of a single female, but it was enough to turn a good portion of the audience against him.
+Every year except maybe that first one, I always saw someone die a major death.
+And it didn’t necessarily mean they were bad comics, it was more like it was the audience deciding “We’re gonna hate THIS one today,” and it could be someone otherwise well respected, just not on this day.
+Among future big names that I saw struggle were Micky Flanagan, who for the past decade has regularly sold out the 20000-seat O2 Arena, and Marcus Brigstocke, a prominent name in comedy even back then, who incurred the wrath of one female, but it was enough to turn a good portion of the audience against him.
 I have no idea what she was on about but she wouldn’t let up.

 My final year, 2007, I drove up to Leeds with a Canadian whose name I don’t remember, but as he was describing his act during our two hour drive, I sensed that he was going to bite the big one.
-His act consisted of original novelty songs, and to me this had red flags all over it.
+His act consisted of original novelty songs, and by his description it sounded really esoteric.
 Sure enough, the throng expressed their discontent, he bailed after about 10 minutes, and didn’t even want to wait around for me to finish my set to drive him back to London.
 It’s just as well, for what I said to the audience after I realised they were liking me was real show biz schmaltz: “Well, folks, I been doing Reading and Leeds for seven years now, and have seen some really fine acts die big time, yet somehow I have escaped your wrath.
 Now maybe it could be that I’ve just been lucky, or maybe it’s just that you people in Reading and Leeds really ROCK!”
-Total bullshit, but it worked under the circumstance.
+Total bullshit, but it worked this time.

-I’ll close by recounting the parting shot of one other Canadian who had a rough go.
+I’ll close by recounting the parting shot of another Canadian who had a rough go.
 It was in 2003 at Reading, and the Iraq War was in full swing.
-His very clever line was, “Well folks, I don’t have any weapons of mass destruction, but you’ve just seen a Canadian bomb!”
+His very clever line after a torturous 30 minutes was, “Well folks, I don’t have any weapons of mass destruction, but you’ve just seen a Canadian bomb!”
 I’m just relieved I quit while I was ahead!

 Leave a Comment